gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

 #.
 Save Changes

 ..
 IMPORTANT:: When using Service Now version London the following steps must be done.
-A administrator needs to modify some permissions on 2 tabes in ServiceNow.
-The 2 tables are 'catalog_script_client' and 'io_set_item'.
+A administrator needs to modify some permissions on two tables in ServiceNow.
+The tables are 'catalog_script_client' and 'io_set_item'.
 The administrator needs to allow 'can create', 'can update' and 'can delete' access on these tables.

 ServiceNow Approval Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^